PaulGilchrist/DockerWindowsNode/README.md

 ## Create a NodeJS container running within Microsoft Nano server
 3. Run dockerBuild.cmd to create new docker image from nanoserver adding in node js
     * Assumes NodeJS has been installed on local computer.
 If not, download and install it from [nodejs.org](https://nodejs.org/en/download/)
-4. optionally push this container to http://hub.docker.com using the following commands docker login docker push paulgilchrist/node:nano
+4. Optionally push this container to http://hub.docker.com using the following commands docker login docker push paulgilchrist/node:nano